jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/03-Objects.md

 * type: code-snippet
 * id: objects-2
 * language: javascript
-* title: String or Array of Nums
+* title: String Or Array Of Nums

 ### !question

-`stringOrArrayOfNums` takes in an object and a key.
+`stringOrArrayOfNums` takes in an object `obj` and a string `myKey`.
 The key either references an array of numbers or a string.
 If the key is a string, return it.
 If it is an array, sum the numbers and return the total as a string.

 Hint: search "MDN toString" for a helpful method if you need help converting a number to a string